sianjyunkuo/tomato-clock/README.md

 ## tomato-clock

-- Built tomato clock web by using React,Redux,Hook,styled-component,sass.
+- Built tomato clock web by using React, Redux, Hook, styled-component, sass.

 - Avoided HOC wrapper hell, code reusable, and cleaner code by using Hook.